adrianeboyd/workshop-dh2023/litbank/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Train NER and event trigger detection pipelines on LitBank.
+# 🪐 spaCy Project: Train NER and SpanCat pipelines on LitBank entity and event annotations.

 ## 📋 project.yml